nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `taskmanager` and the **Actor** is the `user`, unless specified otherwise)

-#### Use case: Add a task/deadline/event
+#### Use case: Add an item
 **Main Success Scenario (MSS)**

-1. User requests to add task/deadline/event (TDE).
+1. User requests to add an item.
-2. TaskManager adds TDE and displays result. <br>
+2. TaskManager adds item and displays result. <br>
 Use case ends.

 **Extensions**